-It is imperative that bystanders report sexual assault, harassment, and other forms of gender-based misconduct, even if those involved in reporting the alleged misconduct may be violating other FIT policies.
-(Please note that FIT has an alcohol and drug amnesty policy in its Sexual Misconduct Response policy, as well as in its Code of Student Conduct.)
+It is imperative that bystanders report sexual assault, harassment, and other forms of genderbased misconduct, even if those involved in reporting the alleged misconduct may be violating other FIT policies.
+(Please note that FIT has an Alcohol and Drug Amnesty provision in its Sexual Misconduct Response policy, as well as in its Code of Student Conduct.)
 FIT expects that members of the community will look out for each other and immediately report troubling behavior so that FIT can intercede to stop such behavior, address the effects of the behavior, and prevent its recurrence.